Trinity Reading School

 How Reading School works?

-Reading School is our platform to allow students to be enticed and delighted by literature every single day.
+Reading School is our platform to allow students to be enticed and delighted by literature almost every single day.
 It is also about daily exposure to reading for the correct length of time to accelerate reading gains.
-Therefore, at Trinity every day begins with reading.
-Our school day begins at 8.40am and after a brief 15 minutes with their tutor, students move to their reading group where specific reading knowledge is developed in small groups with texts targeted to each child’s reading ability.
-Each of the groups have been formed based on tests we have carried out that tell us the current reading ages.
-We have six groups in total.
+Therefore, at Trinity every day apart from assembly day begins with reading.
+Our school day begins at 8.40am and after fifteen minutes with their tutor, students change their focus and the form group becomes a reading group where specific reading knowledge is developed with texts targeted to each child’s reading ability.
+We test the students each year to understand their current reading ability and we have specific groups designed to assist our weakest readers and help them make rapid progress and push our strongest readers into exciting new territory.
+This reading data is shared with all teaching staff.

 The Reading School Groups and Evaluating Impact

-Reading Refresh – this intensive computer-based group focuses on those students for whom reading is a challenge.
+Literacy Gold – this intensive computer-based group focuses on those students for whom reading is a challenge.
 We will help the students to rapidly address reading skills gaps and navigate their way through specifically designed online software to help them make rapid reading progress.
+This takes place in small groups during Reading School time each morning.

-Atticus – within our ‘Atticus’ groups we are aiming for what you might call total comprehension around the novel, as students develop their knowledge, vocabulary, and cultural awareness as they read.
+‘Atticus’ – within our ‘Atticus’ groups we are aiming for what you might call total comprehension around the novel, as students develop their knowledge, vocabulary, and cultural awareness as they read.
 Much like the calm but enquiring mind of Atticus Finch in Harper Lee’s 20th century classic ‘To Kill a Mockingbird’, students think about their uncertainties and perhaps head towards a point of directing their own questions within the group setting.
 This is reading for pleasure, but our students are now fully fledged questioners, they are enticed, delighted but also challenged with each turn of the page.
+There is one Atticus Reading School group for each year group from 9-10.

 How can Parents/Carers encourage reading at home?

-• To support with reading with your child at home, the following website offers a range of age-appropriate and up to date book recommendations.
-Simply click on the year group that your child is in and a range of suggestions will appear.
+To support with reading with your child at home, the following website offers a range of age-appropriate and up to date book recommendations.
+Simply click on the year group that your child is in and a range of suggestions will appear: https://schoolreadinglist.co.uk/category/secondary-ks3-ks4-reading-lists/

 • tes